kawu/hhu-dl-materials-2020/gradient-descent/README.md

 TODO: example
 ```

+#### Footnotes

 <sup>1</sup>It can be applied within the context of POS tagging, dependency
 parsing, sentiment analysis, etc.  Possibly also within the context of neural
 machin translation.

+<sup>2</sup>The number of input words `N` can correspond to a single input
+sentence, or to the entire dataset.
+This really depends on the training
+technique, but what is important that [CrossEntropyLoss][cross-entropy-loss]
+can be used in either case.

 ## Backward calculation